nuric/mt4-tcp/README.md

 ## Usage
 Example servers are contained within the **experts/** folder which run as servers when loaded into MT4.
 There are also examples for clients that connect to the server under the **clients/** folder.
 The experts can be modified to stream any data and the connection is bidirectional over TCP.

+The best way is to create a expert server that streams the data you require and executes the commands your client will require.
+There is **no fixed protocol** because every client might need different data.

 We recommend installing the git client on Windows for running the bash scripts.
 On Linux **wine** is required to run the MT4 terminal.
 You can mix platforms and run MT4 on Windows and clients elsewhere over the network.

 The experts also run for backtesting but create a lot of networking.
 It is best to backtest locally so the network is not flooded.